geodal-CF/todo_app/README.md

-To-Do App
-A simple and intuitive To-Do app built with Django, Bootstrap, and Python.
-This app allows users to create, update, view, and delete tasks, helping you stay organized and manage your tasks effectively.
+This is a simple and intuitive To-Do app built with Django, Bootstrap, and Python.
+This app allows you to create, update, view and delete tasks, helping you stay organized and manage your tasks effectively.

 Features
 User Authentication: Users can register, login, and manage their profiles.